セレクトアイコン

 The Heiden

-The space connecting the main hall and worship hall, where rituals such as the Hikimengokito are performed.
+The Heiden is the space which connects the main hall and worship hall.
+Rituals such as the Hikimengokito are performed here.

 風浪宮アイコン